semaphoreP/codeastro/Day2/README.md

   * (Optional) Modify the code to prevent this from happening in the future

 ### End Product
+Report on Piazza the follow two items:
+  * In what line of `orbitize!` do NaNs first start appearing?
-  * Report on Piazza which of the nine inputs is/are cuasing the function to return NaN, and report on any modifications you made
+  * Which of the nine inputs is/are cuasing the function to return NaN, and report on any modifications you made

 ### Roles
   * Driver: in charge of sharing their screen and typing the code for this activity